Home Repair & Improvements

 Some towns offer financial assistance for repairs and alterations that ensure that homes remain safe and healthy.
 Each town has their own process:

-- The Acton Community Housing Corporation administers a Capital Improvement Program.
+- The Acton Community Housing Corporation administers a Capital Improvement Program for Deed Restricted properties.

 - The Bedford Municipal Affordable Housing Trust administers a Small Grants Program.